Upper Bounds for Local Learning Coefficients of Three-Layer Neural Networks: Conclusion

 \section{Conclusion}

-In this paper, we derived a formula that provides an upper bound for the local learning coefficient that is widely applicable to three-layer neural networks, and we obtained an upper bound for the learning coefficient of three-layer neural networks with general real analytic activation functions.
-As future work, we aim to further extend the methodology developed in this study and to derive a formula for the local learning coefficient that is broadly applicable to deep neural networks beyond the three-layer setting.
+In this paper, we derived a broadly applicable formula that gives an upper bound for local learning coefficients of three-layer neural networks.
+By applying this formula, we obtained upper bounds for the learning coefficients of three-layer neural networks in general settings for non-polynomial real-analytic activation functions, and, in the polynomial case, under the restriction that the true distribution has no hidden units.

+As future work, it remains important to analyze the loci where the rank condition in Condition~(ii) fails.
+Such an analysis may lead to sharper upper bounds, or to additional conditions under which equality holds in the upper-bound formula derived in this paper.
+Another direction is to extend the methodology developed in this study to deep neural networks beyond the three-layer setting.
+It also remains important to treat polynomial activation functions when the true distribution has hidden units, and to investigate empirically whether these upper bounds provide useful information in model comparison and model-selection problems.